What is Translational Research?

 Have you ever been curious how amazing new discoveries in science and technology reach medical professionals to save lives and improve healthcare?
 The process is called translational research and it applies the latest discoveries in science to solve unmet medical needs bringing lifesaving solutions into the hands of clinicians and medical professionals.

 While basic research in the biomedical field seeks to ‘understand’, translational research seeks to ‘fix’.
 Translational research, or ‘use-inspired’ research, builds upon basic scientific research synthesizing knowledge to design a new or improved drug, device, diagnostic, or behavioral intervention.

 The goal of translational research is to advance the project towards the next step in translation: pre-clinical research, clinical research, clinical implementation, and public health stages.
 To accomplish this, translational research requires close collaboration of engineers, scientists, and clinicians working as a team across traditional boundaries bridging government agencies, hospitals, academia, and industry.

+The two terms are interlinked.
 Clinical research broadly covers the study of human health and illness, testing new methods of diagnosis, prevention, and treatment.
-Translational research, however, is more focused on the achievment of improved health outcomes.
-However, the two terms are interlinked.
+Translational research focuses more on the achievement of improved health outcomes of a particular scientific discovery.

-Clinical research is a critical step in the translational research process, as this stage determines if new medical solutions are both effective and safe for widespread clinical use.
+Translational research bridges the gap between basic research and clinical research.
+Clinical research, therefore, is a critical step in the translational process, as this stage determines if new medical solutions are both effective and safe for widespread clinical use.